Gunnedah Shire: Demographics

 Population growth in the Gunnedah Shire between the 2001 census and the 2011 census was nominal.
 When compared with total population growth of Australia for the same periods, being 5.78% and 8.32% respectively, population growth in the Gunnedah local government area was significantly lower than the national average.
 The median weekly income for residents within the Gunnedah Shire was significantly below the national average.

 At the 2011 census, the proportion of residents in the Gunnedah local government area who stated their ancestry as Australian or Anglo-Saxon exceeded 87% of all residents (national average was 65.2%).
 In excess of 72% of all residents in the Gunnedah Shire nominated a religious affiliation with Christianity at the 2011 census, which was significantly higher than the national average of 50.2%.
 Meanwhile, as at the census date, compared to the national average, households in the Gunnedah local government area had a significantly lower than average proportion (2.3%) where two or more languages are spoken (national average was 20.4%); and a significantly higher proportion (92.9%) where English only was spoken at home (national average was 76.8%).

 Council

 Current composition and election method

 Gunnedah Shire Council is composed of nine councillors elected proportionally as a single ward.
-All Councillors are elected for a fixed four-year term of office.
+All councillors are elected for a fixed four-year term of office.
 The mayor is elected by the councillors at the first meeting of the council.
-The most recent election was held on 10 September 2016, and the makeup of the council is as follows:
+The most recent election was held on 14 September 2024.

-The current Council, elected in 2016, in order of election, is: